 - Educational Credential Evaluators, Inc

-A full course by course evaluation is required for all foreign post-secondary course work.
-You must submit any/all post-secondary course work prior to being admitted.
+A full course-by-course evaluation is required for all foreign, post-secondary course work.
+You must submit any and all post-secondary course work prior to being admitted.
 Failure to submit all transcripts can result in your dismissal from our university.
 MTSU also accepts Credit by Examination.

-Photocopies cannot be accepted.
-It is required that you have a commercial evaluation service to translate and evaluate the transcripts.
+Photocopies of transcripts cannot be accepted.
+It is required that you have a commercial evaluation service translate and evaluate the transcripts.
 The evaluation service must send the report directly to the International Enrollment and Services office.

-If the applicant obtained a college degree or took some classes at another U.S. institution, the transcript is required.
+If you have obtained a college degree or took some classes at another U.S. institution, that transcript is required.

 Postal Service Delivery Address